Iganza-roy/DukaBora/README.md

 ### Admin Login Credentials

-Use the following credentials to log in as an admin:
+navigate to the `admin/login` page use the following credentials to log in as an admin:

 - **Email**: mccoy6247@gmail.com
 - **Password**: admin@duka